Sometimes, you need a jump start.

 But when your language education needs a jump start, there’s a convenient tool that you don’t even have to pop the hood to use.

 We’re talking about language apps.
 Popular apps for language learners provide a wide array of learning options covering virtually any language you could image.
-Whether you use iPhone apps or prefer a different device, there are plenty of options out there.
+Whether you use iPhone apps, Android apps or prefer a different device, there are plenty of options out there.

 Innovative language apps use clever new strategies to help you improve your language skills.
 Language learning game apps provide a fun, interactive way to upgrade your fluency.
 Apps for kids offer a cute and easy option for learners of all ages.

 With so many language apps on the market, it can be hard to sort through them all to find the best language learning apps.
 Luckily, you don’t have to!
-Here are 29 apps to mix and match to jump start your road to fluency!
+Here are the best 35 apps of 2020 to mix and match to jump start your road to fluency!

 Why Use More Than One Language App?